 When most people think of Vietnam, they immediately think of Hanoi (the capital of Vietnam) in the North or possibly Ho Chi Minh in the South.
 But if you’re looking for the ultimate Vietnamese experience, then you’ve got to venture to Central Vietnam for everything from mouth-watering local delicacies to cultural and historical sites.

-I’ve listed down seven things to can do in Vietnam for the ultimate experience.
+7 things to do in Vietnam for the ultimate experience:

 1. Explore Hoi An’s Ancient Town